ni/webvi-examples/MultipleTopLevelWebVIs/Readme.md

 # Details

 ## File Name and Relative URL
-Each Top-Level WebVIs will create a corresponding HTML page where the organization of those pages is determined by position in the Component.
+Each Top-Level WebVI will create a corresponding HTML page where the organization of those pages is determined by position of the WebVI in the Component.
 As can be seen in the following screenshot you have the ability to change the generated File Name for each WebVI as well as a seeing the Relative URL used for linking.

 ![Main.gviweb Right Rail View in Component showing File Name and Relative URL properties](ComponentRightRail.png)